CampingCare/n8n-node/README.md

 - **Required Fields**: Some operations have required fields (marked with \*)
 - **Meta Fields**: Many resources support custom metadata via meta operations
 - **Pagination**: Use `count` and `limit` parameters for large datasets
+- **Boolean Parameters**: Use string values "0" or "1" for boolean query parameters

 ## Resources